florianeckerstorfer/ir-exercises/exercise1/README.md

     $ ant compile

-Create an executable JAR:

-    $ ant dist
+You need to probably increase the memory the Java heap has:

+    export ANT_OPTS=-Xmx10g

+Note: the memory is mostly when reading and reading ARFF files and highly depends on the Gargabe Collector of JVM (that is, luck).

-Run the text indexer:
+Now you can run the text indexer;

+    $ ant run-index-small
+    $ ant run-index-medium
-    $ ant run
+    $ ant run-index-large

-Or run them all at once:
+Or you can run all three at once:

+    $ ant run-index

+To fire 20 sample queries against the index you can use:

+    $ ant run-retrieval-small
+    $ ant run-retrieval-medium
-    $ ant compile dist run
+    $ ant run-retrieval-large

-Run all tests:
+Or you can execute all three at once:

-    $ ant test
+    $ ant run-retrieval

+The index is stored in `./output` and the results of the queries are stored in `./output/query`.